rubak714/Monitoring-and-Logging/README.md

 * Metrics exposed from your Flask app using Prometheus and Grafana
 * Log collection and visualization using Fluent Bit, Elasticsearch, and Kibana

-Let me know if you'd like a dashboard JSON for Grafana or Fluent Bit config next!